Rice University Says Middle-Class Students Won't Have To Pay Tuition

 Annual tuition at the university is currently set at $46,600.
 With room and board added in, the school puts the cost for undergraduates at $61,350 for the 2018-2019 school year — the first time that figure has topped $60,000.

 The financial aid will be offered under a plan called the Rice Investment – which the school says is aimed at cutting the burdens of student debt.
-Under the new system, students "will no longer be required to take out loans as part of their need-based financial aid packages," the school said.
+Under the new system, students who qualify "will no longer be required to take out loans as part of their need-based financial aid packages," the school said.

 The new program will take effect in the fall of 2019.
 At that point, all of the school's undergraduate students will be able to seek the enhanced aid packages.